molinfo-vienna/apo2ph4/README.md

 *KNIME* will be executed with pre-set memory parameters.
-If not enough resources are available or for optimal performance the following parameters of the last line of `apo2ph4_prepare_and_dock.sh` should be modified: *-vmargs -Xmx32000m -Xms10048m*
+If not enough resources are available or for optimal performance the following parameters in the last line of `apo2ph4_generate_docked_frag_ph4s_knime.sh` should be modified: *-vmargs -Xmx32000m -Xms10048m*

 *-Xmx32000m* defines the maximum available memory (in this case 32 GB) and *-Xms10048m* defines the initial memory reserved (in this case 10 GB)

 Pharmacophore generation is carried out using a subset of the KNIME nodes provided by the *LigandScout KNIME exensions*.
-The *LigandScout* exensions are proprietary software and a valid license will be required to be able to execute the KNIME workflow!
+The *LigandScout* exensions are proprietary software and a valid license will be required to be able to successfully run the KNIME workflow!

 **3b\) apo2ph4\_generate\_docked\_frag\_ph4s\_cdpkit.sh**